MingweiSamuel/TeemoJS/README.md

 - `keyHeader` [string/null]: Name of header to put key in or `null` to use query parameters.
 - `keyQueryParam` [string/null]: Name of query parameter to put key in. `keyHeader` must be set to `null` for this to be used.
 - `endpoints` [nested object]: A (optionally) nested object structure where the leaf values are API endpoint URLs with leading forward slashes.
 Objects may be nested to any level for organizational purposes.
 When using the API, the period-delimited path is supplied.
-- `key` [OPTIONAL string]: Overrides the `key` argument passed into the constructor.
-Do not set unless you actually use this key.

 ## Setting `defaultConfig` & Other premade configurations